Losant/losant-docs/docs/workflows/data/get-value.md

 }
 ```

-The payload after the execution of the storage get value node would look like:
+The payload after the execution of the Storage: Get Value Node would look like:

 ```json
 {